13 Fun Homework Ideas: The Best Ways To Make Homework Fun For Kids Quickly & Easily

 KS2 Maths Games and Activities Pack

-A FREE downloadable games and activity pack, including 20 home learning maths activities for KS2 children to complete on their own or with a partner.
+A FREE downloadable games and activity pack, including 20 home learning maths activities for KS2 children.
+Bring maths into your home in a fun way.

 Quick win: Whilst your child is tackling their fractions homework, you could sit down with them and take a look through your finances or even test yourself on the work that your child will be doing in their SATs.